 - Features an adaptable layout on the inpatient unit that provides private space for individuals who require a quieter and more secluded setting.

-- Employs contractor E.W.
+Served as the largest private construction project in Rhode Island from 2012-2013, which employed contractor E.W.
 Burman, Inc. and individual subcontractors, totaling 150 - 200 workers.